 Before he died, the Yorkshire Ripper, Peter Sutcliffe, wanted to try CBD.
 He suffered from diabetes.
 People went “Oh!
-Didn’t the silly sod know CBD doesn’t treat diabetes?”
+Didn’t the silly sod know CBD doesn’t deal with diabetes?”
 There is, however, some evidence of this.

 What is diabetes?